LincolnKoskela/Klondike/README.md

 # Klondike Solitaire (Java)
-A fully object-oriented program of Klondike Solitaire written in Java.
+A fully playable Java implementation of Klondike Solitaire, built from scratch using OOP principles.
 The project is designed to model the full logic of the game, including deck handling, pile behaviors, move validation, and board setup.

+Currently a work in progress with daily contributions.

 ## Weeks Progress 10/20/2025 - 10/26/2025
 - Finished `recycle()` function added a while loop to push cards onto stock until waste is empty